priyanshu1799/MERC-BENZ-GUI/README.md

 ### for standalone application

+* if Matlab2018a is installed on desktop then just run BENZ/testing/
 * Execute the MyAppInstaller_web setup on any windows OS.
 * The setup will automatically download Matlab runtime compiler for executing the application.
 * Instructions for the handling of application is same as described above..